 My prayers got ridiculous.
 How could I just pray for my family?
 Every person in the world needed help!
 I was told we should pray for people by name, but if I always did that, surely it would be “vain repetition”?
-Listing my entire family, friends, our ward missionaries, our old ward missionaries, people I knew in need, people on the news in need, people who were in need last year who might still be in need - it got beyond ridiculous.
+Listing my entire family, friends, our ward missionaries, our old ward missionaries, people I knew in need, people on the news in need, people who were in need last year who might still be in need – it got beyond ridiculous!
 I couldn’t miss anyone out!
 I couldn’t stop praying for them just because new people needed help.
 I started literally just saying “everyone in the world who’s in need”.
 Blessing everyone’s food when I blessed mine.
 Asking that everyone would get all the blessings I was asking for myself.
 Wondering how many people were missing out on what they needed, because I didn’t think to pray for those specific blessings.

 Then I started wondering if I really had to say it every morning and night, or could I just ask for it for a whole week at a time?
 Why did I have to do it regularly?
-Did my regular thought efforts make a difference to whether God would do it or not?
+Did my regular thought-efforts make a difference to whether God would do it or not?

 Then I wondered why I had to ask at all.
 He was their god, their father!
 Wasn’t he supposed to look out for them anyway?
 Why were we taught to ask for the blessings which he already wanted to give us?
 Why wouldn’t he just give them to us, without asking, if that’s what he wanted to do?
-Most people - in England at least - didn’t know he existed, so would he not at least give them theirs, when they didn’t know to ask?
+Most people – in England at least – didn’t believe he existed, so would he not at least give them theirs, seeing as they didn’t know to ask?

 And if he would, was I not putting people at a disadvantage by teaching them the gospel?
 Once they were no longer oblivious, they might forget to ask, so not get their blessings anymore!